critiqjo/cs733/assignment2/README.md

       ask the state machine to respond to the client with appropriate result else
-      append request.entry to log with current term and next index broadcast the entry to up-to-date servers endif
+      append request.entry to log with current term and next index broadcast the entry to up-to-date nodes endif
   ```

 * On timeout

   ```
-  broadcast heartbeat
+  broadcast heartbeat such that for node with id nodeId:
-  for server sId, prevLogIndex = nextIndex[sId] - 1,
+      prevLogIndex = nextIndex[nodeId] - 1,
-             and  prevLogTerm = log[nextIndex[sId] - 1].term
+      prevLogTerm = log[nextIndex[nodeId] - 1].term
   reset timer
   ```